LandRegistry/land-registry-elements/README.md

 # land-registry-elements
 [![Build Status](https://travis-ci.org/LandRegistry/land-registry-elements.svg?branch=master)](https://travis-ci.org/LandRegistry/land-registry-elements)

-Initially this repo will comprise production ready HTML, CSS and JavaScript for the Find property information beta.
-The wider goal however is for this to be a central location for all tested, production ready UI patterns suitable for use in any public facing Land Registry products.
+Land Registry Elements is a central repository of production-ready and tested UI components (Both in the cross-browser sense, but also with users).
 It builds upon and extends the foundations set out in https://github.com/alphagov/govuk_elements as well as providing new UI patterns as required.

 A demo is available at: [http://land-registry-elements.herokuapp.com/](http://land-registry-elements.herokuapp.com/) (Note: This may take a moment to spin up if the heroku instance has gone to sleep)